 Registrations can be reactivated at no cost to them when the business restarts.
 The maximum period that a registration can be frozen is 12 months.

-Significantly impacted business owners can apply for the Registration freeze for light and heavy vehicles or the Heavy vehicle registration and motor tax waivers.
+Significantly impacted business owners can apply for the Registration freeze for light and heavy vehicles.
 Apply using the Transport Tasmania's Registration Business Support Package form.

 You will need to provide details on your business registered for tax purposes in Australia and your Australian Business Number (ABN) and make a declaration that your business activities have been ceased or suspended.

 Approval will be at the discretion of the Registrar of Motor Vehicles.

 Fee relief may be available for licence holders in some Tasmanian wild capture fisheries.

 TSIC and RAW Tas have commenced a project to address:

 - dedicated on-the-ground support for seafood operators, delivered through the RAW Outreach Program; and